StanJulia/Stan.jl/README.md

 3. Bumped REQUIRE for Julia to v"0.5.0".
 4. Fix for Stan 2.13.1 (for runs without a data file).
 5. Added Marco Cox' fix for scalar data elements.
+6. Updates to README suggested by Frederik Beaujean.

 ### Version 1.0.2 (currently tagged version)